bokub/rgb-light-card/README.md

 ## Configuration

-The `rgb-light-card` is meant to be included in the [Lovelace Entities Card](https://www.home-assistant.io/lovelace/entities/)
+The `rgb-light-card` is meant to be included in the [Entities card](https://www.home-assistant.io/dashboards/entities/)

-You can start with a sample configuration by choosing "**Custom: RGB Light Card**" in the Lovelace card picker
+You can start with a sample configuration by choosing "**Custom: RGB Light Card**" in the card picker

 Example configuration: